 \section{Genuine Multipartite Entanglement}

-In this section, we characterize the multipartite entanglement properties of RH states by using the Genuine Multipartite Entanglement (GME) measure \cite{PRL.87.040401.2001}.
-On the contrary of the biseparability case, where they can be only separable or not, states with more than two qubits may present two different types of separability.
+In this section, we characterize the multipartite entanglement properties of RH states using the genuine multipartite entanglement (GME) measure \cite{PRL.87.040401.2001}.
+In contrast to the biseparable case, where states with two qubits can only be separable or not, states with more than two qubits may present two different types of separability.
 For example, consider a three-particle state $\rho$.
 This state is said to be fully separable if it can be written as the product

 where $\rho_A $, $\rho_B$, and $\rho_C$ are the states representing each part.